 A LITTLE PIECE OF CAKE

-Cake and pastries are elements that are very much present in the movie; both in dialogue and in image.
+Cake and pastries are elements that are very much present in the movie; both in the dialogue and in the image.
 Shots of macaroons, pastries and other sweets are edited constantly into the movie.
 And the character itself is described by others as a "piece of cake" more than once.
-It was only logic that it was worked into the costumes as well.
+It was only logical that it was worked into the costumes as well.

 This idea is woven deep into the designs for her early years and party years.
 Portraying the character as a "sweet little cake".